M3wP/M3wPYahtzee/readme.md

 I have developed a multi-platform client/server version of the Hasbro game Yahtzee!
 It is currently in development and quite crude but should be playable on PC, Android, iOS and Mac.
 The client will eventually even be available for the humble Commodore 64 and compatibles (because I love that platform).

 I now have a Linux CLI server!
+There is a CLI server for Win64, as well.

-At this point in time, I am only going to be providing binaries for Windows and Android (and the Linux x64 CLI Server) because I don't have the required development tools for iOS and Mac.
+At this point in time, I am only going to be providing binaries for Linux, Windows and Android because I don't have the required development tools for iOS and Mac.
 The C64 client is now available too but is still unfinished.
-You can play the game with it but you are slightly "blind" and there are some glitches.

 ## Download and Installation
 The Windows x86 (32 bit) binaries are available in the _bin/Win32_ folder as compressed files.
 You will need to decompress them before you can run them.
+Likewise, the Windows x64 binaries are in the _bin/Win64_ folder.

 The Android client binary (I have not compiled or tested the server on this platform) is available in the _bin/Android_ folder.
 It is currently compiled only for debugging and you will need to manually install it using adb.